lablup/beps/drafts/BEP-1011-model-scanner-model-downloader.md

 ## Motivation

 Backend.AI currently lacks a systematic way to discover, catalog, and manage ML models from external model registries.
-Users must manually download models from sources like HuggingFace, manage versions independently, and upload them to VFolders
+Users must manually download models from sources like HuggingFace, manage versions independently, and upload them to Storage

 ## Current Design